ChrisGarciaDS/MedUtilizationInsights/README.md

 3. Run the scripts in the `scripts` directory to reproduce the analysis and visualizations. <CHANGE THIS PART>

 ## Contact
-For any questions or feedback, please contact [Your Name] at [your.email@example.com].
+For any questions or feedback, please contact Christopher at [cgarcia1@sandiego.edu].